 Limerick: the most home for the money

-Why the gap: you're buying square metres, and they cost wildly different amounts
+Why the gap?
+You're buying square metres, and they cost wildly different amounts

 | City | Median €/m² | m² for €400k | vs Dublin |